Ruaha National Park Travel Guide: A Journey into Tanzania's Untamed Heart

 Ruaha National Park is perhaps one of the best-kept secrets of Tanzania—the one that is wild, unspoiled, and full of picturesque vistas and biodiversity beyond imagination.
 It is the largest park, measuring approximately 20,226 square kilometers, where one can experience a less commercialized, out-of-the-way safari.
 Whether you are an experienced safari enthusiast or a first-time adventurer, you will not regret doing any of the top things to do in the Ruaha National Park

-Go on a Classic Game Drive
+Go on a classic game drive

 A classic game drive is the core of any visit to Ruaha National Park.
 Driving on bumpy roads which twist through the baobab studded plains, forests, and rocky mountains, you will feel amazed by the variety of wildlife.
 Ruaha also possesses one of the highest density of elephants in East African, together with a good number of lions, leopards, cheetahs and some rare species of antelopes such as sable and roans.